India Capital Growth

 The intention is that Ocean Dial will be combined with AssetCo’s other active equity asset management businesses, coming under the River and Mercantile brand and operating from a shared, central infrastructure.
-IGC’s manager believes that this is good news for IGC as it should strengthen the breadth and depth of resources available to the company.
-In particular, once the deal has been completed, IGC will have access to River & Mercantile’s distribution and investment support capabilities, which could bring a number of benefits for IGC shareholders.
+We think that this is good news for IGC as it will strengthen the breadth and depth of resources available to the company.
+In particular, once the deal has been completed, IGC will have access to River & Mercantile’s distribution and investment support capabilities, which should bring a number of benefits for IGC shareholders.

-From a marketing perspective, the transaction could help to increase IGC’s reach to investors and might help address any concerns investors might have regarding the viability of a relatively small investment management platform, albeit one backed by KKR.
-The increase in marketing resource could prove helpful to IGC given the redemption opportunity at the end of this year.
+From a marketing perspective, the transaction should not only help to increase its reach to investors significantly, but should address any concerns investors might have regarding the viability of a relatively small investment management platform, albeit one backed by KKR.
+The increase in marketing resource comes at a good time given the redemption opportunity at the end of this year.

-From an investment management perspective, the additional resources available to support the investment management process might also help IGC’s advisers to build on the improvements that were made to the investment management process in 2020 (discussed in detail in our May 2020 note – see page 19 of this note).
-The existing team at AssetCo has significant resources devoted to ESG, which can be important in a market such as India, and this is seen as a key focal point for cooperation.
+From an investment management perspective, the additional resources available to support the investment management process should put IGC’s advisers in a good position to build on the gains made following the improvements that were made to the investment management process in 2020 (discussed in detail in our May 2020 note – see page 19 of this note).
+The existing team at AssetCo has significant resources devoted to ESG, which can be important in a market such as India, and this is seen as a key focal point for co-operation.

-IGC says that it will be business as usual for the investment advisory team in India, who are critical to its process.
-We are told that investors should not expect to see any style drift or fundamental changes to the way that IGC is managed.
+Investors may be pleased to know that it will be business as usual for the investment advisory team in India, who are critical to IGC’s process, and so investors should not expect to see any style drift or fundamental changes to the way that IGC is managed.